Gadiler/Election/ReadMe.md

 # Election

-Application to simulate ElectionDay.
+Simulate an election app

-This code is under development.
+This code is still under development.